The Ultimate Guide to Viognier – 5 Facts Worth Knowing

 Sweetness in wine is called residual sugar and is usually measured in grams per litre (g/L).
-Basically, residual sugar or ‘RS’ is the sugar from the grapes that’s left over after fermentation.
+Residual sugar or ‘RS’ is from the natural grape sugars left in a wine after the alcoholic fermentation finishes.
 The more residual sugar remaining in a wine, the sweeter the wine is.
-It is certainly not due to the addition of sugar to a wine as my picture may suggest!
+It is certainly not due to the addition of sugar!

 When the winemaking process begins, yeast consumes the natural sugars (glucose and fructose) present in the grape juice, producing alcohol, as well as a number of other compounds contributing to a wine’s aroma and flavor, such as carbon dioxide, various flavor compounds, and other compounds, such as glycerol, that soften the mouthfeel of a wine when tasted.

 It is impossible to get residual sugar levels down to absolute zero at the end of fermentation, and there will be small amounts of both glucose and fructose remaining in a dry wine.
 The residual sugar remaining in a dry wine is usually around 0.3 to 2 g/L.